crossbario/autobahn-python/doc/index.rst

 in Python 2 and 3, running on `Twisted`_ and `asyncio`_.

 WebSocket allows `bidirectional real-time messaging on the Web <http://tavendo.com/blog/post/websocket-why-what-can-i-use-it/>`_ and WAMP adds `asynchronous Remote Procedure Calls and Publish & Subscribe on top of WebSocket <http://wamp.ws/why/>`_.

-Show my some code
+Show me some code
 -----------------

 Using |ab| you can create both clients and servers in Python speaking just plain WebSocket or WAMP.